jamesrharwood/thesis/chapters/appendix/deficiencies.md

 **Participants questioned whether quotes were credible**

-The website included (fake) quotes from authors exalting the personal benefit reporting guidelines have brought to their job (e.g. easier writing, smoother publishing).
+The website included (fake) quotes from authors exalting the personal benefit reporting guidelines have brought to their job (e.g., easier writing, smoother publishing).
 Some participants found these compelling, but others worried these quotes were biassed, fake, or vague.

 > "This is encouraging because it's a feedback from a person working at the journal with responsibility for publishing.
 The editor." {{< var pilot.participants.PPT-BH >}}